-- 5. In the RADIUS Server Settings section, do one of the following: - Enable 802.1X access authentication: Click the 802.1x Access Authentication button so that it turns green.
+- 5. In the RADIUS Server Settings section, do one of the following: - Enable 802.1X access authentication: Turn on the 802.1x Access Authentication button so that it displays green and is positioned to the right.

-CAUTION: Before you enable 802.1X access authentication, manually set the port authentication mode of the uplink port or ports to Authorized (see Manage port authentication for individual ports on page 44).
+CAUTION: Before you enable 802.1X access authentication, manually set the port authentication mode of the uplink port or ports to Authorized (see Manage port authentication for individual ports on page 63).

-- Disable 802.1X access authentication: Click the 802.1x Access Authentication button so that it turns gray.
+- Disable 802.1X access authentication: Turn off the 802.1x Access Authentication button so that it displays gray and is positioned to the left.
 This is the default setting. - 6.
 Click the Apply button.

-7. To save the settings to the running configuration, at the top of the page, click the Save icon or text.
+Your settings are saved. - 7.
+To save the settings to the running configuration, at the top of the page, click the Save icon or text.